Incremental and Modular Context-sensitive Analysis: The Algorithm for Incremental and Modular Context-sensitive Analysis

 \subsection{Running examples of the algorithm}

-We now show the algorithm in action.
-We are going to analyze incrementally different versions of the program that computes the parity (some of which are incomplete).
+To show the algorithm in action we now analyze incrementally different versions of the program that computes the parity (some of which are incomplete).
 The different states of the sources are shown in Fig.~\ref{fig:program}.
 Initially we have the analysis result of $P_0= \{M, B_0\}$, $\A_0$ in Fig.~\ref{fig:running_ex}.
-This was the result of running the algorithm from scratch $\A_0 =$ \manalyze$(P_0, \Q, \emptyset, (\emptyset,\emptyset))$, with initial query $\Q = \{\apair{{\tt main}(M,P)}{\top}\}$.
+This was the result of running the algorithm from scratch $\A_0 =$ \mianalyze$(P_0, \QQ, \emptyset, (\emptyset,\emptyset))$, with initial query $\QQ = \{\apair{{\tt main}(M,P)}{(M/\top, P/\top)}\}$.
 In this version it was inferred that if {\tt main(M, P)} succeeded then {\tt P} is 0 $(\gamma(z))$.